Legacy in Motion

 1919

-Opens medical practice and residence on S. Ann Street
+Residence on S. Ann Street is built

 Hosts notable Black performers & activists